Register here to apply for BEP Summer Business Camp Presented by State Farm, applications are due April 10, 2018.

-BEP Summer Business Camp Presented by State Farm will be July 16 – 27 from 8 a.m. – 3: p.m. on the weekdays.
+BEP Summer Business Camp Presented by State Farm will be July 16 – 27 from 8 a.m. – 3: p.m. on the weekdays with drop off and pick up at MTSU each day.
 Applications for this summer’s BEP Summer Business Camp Presented by State Farm will be accepted January 25 – March 2.
-Application documents will be made available on January 25th.
+Application documents are now available.

 Rutherford County Students who attend this two-week, tuition-free summer day camp sponsored by State Farm will have the benefit of meeting and working with